Roof Replacement Companies in Bakersfield, CA

 - Slate tiles look good and last for many years.
 The downside is the weight of the tiles.
 Your home’s roof will need to be structurally sound to accommodate the increase in weight.

-- Concrete and clay tiles add a polished look to the roof but the material is extremely heavy.
+- Concrete tile roofs and clay tiles add a polished look to the roof but the material is extremely heavy.
 Installing this type of roofing requires also installing a specially-designed frame.
 The tiles are long-lasting and non-combustible.

 Life Span of New Roofing Materials